causaly/zod-validation-error/README.v4.md

   });
 } catch (err) {
   // create custom error map
+  // this is optional, but recommended
+  // without this, zod's native error messages will be used
-  const errorMap = createErrorMap({
+  // and the error will not be user-friendly const errorMap = createErrorMap({
     includePath: false,
   });

   const validationError = fromError(err, {
     error: errorMap,
   });